Girl Crush: Critical reception

 "Girl Crush" received critical acclaim.
 CMT's Alison Bonaguro writes, "If anyone knows how to write a country song that's never been written before, it's these three": Lori McKenna, Hillary Lindsey, and Liz Rose.
 Billy Dukes of Taste of Country states, "Karen Fairchild's lead on Little Big Town's new single 'Girl Crush' may be the best vocal performance of the year.
 Her anguish drives through you like a steam engine, and afterward she's nothing but a puff of white smoke barely holding on to existence."
 Dukes adds, "listen to the song on repeat and find yourself exhausted … in the best possible way" and "mass homogeny on the radio makes it seem impossible to create a sound or write a song that's truly unique.
 It's as if all the good ideas have been used up.
 Little Big Town prove this is not the case on each album they release."

+In 2024, Rolling Stone ranked the song at No. 80 on its 200 Greatest Country Songs of All Time ranking.